D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 This was discussed in detail in a previous question.

-The remaining options do not meet teh requrements:
+The remaining options do not meet the requrements:

 - basic: max 3 instances
 - shared: no scaling out available